-- (a) General rule. --Within [18] 12 months of the date of [purchase or longer subject to an agreement between the purchaser and the municipality, any purchaser of any building, structure or part of a building or structure known to have one or more substantial violations of municipal codes relating to building, housing, property maintenance or fire shall:] the issuance of a temporary access certificate, 12 months of the date of the issuance of a temporary use and occupancy certificate or 12 months of the date of settlement or transfer of title, the purchaser of a property, at his option, shall either: - (1) bring the building, structure or that part of a building or structure into compliance with [those] municipal codes or ordinances; or - (2) demolish the building or structure in accordance with law. - (a.1) Negotiation of longer time periods.--At the request of the property owner, the municipality may negotiate, at its discretion, longer time periods for maintenance and repair of the structure under a temporary certificate, but the time periods stated in subsection (a) may not be shortened. - (a.2) Reinspection of property. -- - (1) At the expiration of the time period set forth in subsection (a) or before that time, if requested by the property owner, the municipality shall reinspect the property for the purpose of determining compliance with the cited violations. - (2) If a temporary access permit has been issued and reinspection indicates that the noted substantial violations have been corrected but other cited violations have not yet been corrected, the municipality shall issue a temporary use and occupancy permit to be valid for the time remaining on the original temporary access permit.

-- (3) If the reinspection indicates that all noted violations have been corrected, the municipality shall issue a use and occupancy certificate for the property. - (b) Penalty.--
+- (a) General rule. --Within [18] 12 months of the date of [purchase or longer subject to an agreement between the purchaser and the municipality, any purchaser of any building, structure or part of a building or structure known to have one or more substantial violations of municipal codes relating to building, housing, property maintenance or fire shall:] purchase, the purchaser of a property known to be in violation of a municipal code or ordinance shall, at his option, either: - (1) bring the [building, structure or that part of a building or structure] property into compliance with [those] municipal codes or ordinances; or - (2) demolish the building or structure in accordance with law. - (a.1) Negotiation of longer time periods.--At the request of the property owner, the municipality may negotiate, at its discretion, longer time periods for maintenance and repair of the structure under a temporary certificate, but the time periods stated in subsection (a) may not be shortened. - (a.2) Reinspection of property. -- - (1) At the expiration of the time period set forth in subsection (a) or before that time, if requested by the property owner, the municipality shall reinspect the property for the purpose of determining compliance with the cited violations. - (2) If a temporary access permit has been issued and reinspection indicates that the noted substantial violations have been corrected but other cited violations have not yet been corrected, the municipality shall issue a temporary use and occupancy permit to be valid for the time remaining on the original temporary access permit. - (3) If the reinspection indicates that all noted violations have been corrected, the municipality shall issue a use and occupancy certificate for the property. - (b) Penalty.--